New plant opens as Egypt launches plan to quadruple its desalination capacity

 Fluence Desalination Solutions

 Fluence has decades of experience in financing, designing, constructing, and operating desalination plants.
-Fluence solutions include NIROBOX™, a compact packaged plant and NIROFLEX, pre-engineered building blocks for creating custom seawater desalination systems.
+Fluence solutions include NIROBOX™, a compact containerized plant and NIROFLEX, pre-engineered building blocks for creating custom seawater desalination systems.

 Fluence’s seawater reverse osmosis desalination plants are fitted with state-of-the-art technology, allowing them to supply high-quality drinking water.
 They are also extremely energy-efficient, thereby significantly cutting costs and reducing greenhouse gas emissions.
 The plants are fully automated and can be controlled and monitored in real time with our innovative Smart Operations system.